Table of Contents

 See “Preparing Devices for Management” in the online help, or see Chapter 2 of User Guide for Cisco Security Manager 4.5.

-For information on obtaining documentation, using the Cisco Bug Search Tool (BST), submitting a service request, and gathering additional information, see What’s New in Cisco Product Documentation at: http://www.cisco.com/en/US/docs/general/whatsnew/whatsnew.html.
+For information on obtaining documentation, using the Cisco Bug Search Tool (BST), submitting a service request, and gathering additional information, see What’s New in Cisco Product Documentation at: http://www.cisco.com/c/en/us/td/docs/general/whatsnew/whatsnew.html.

-Subscribe to What’s New in Cisco Product Documentation, which lists all new and revised Cisco technical documentation, as an RSS feed and deliver content directly to your desktop using a reader application.
+Subscribe to What’s New in Cisco Product Documentation, which lists all new and revised Cisco technical documentation as an RSS feed and delivers content directly to your desktop using a reader application.
 The RSS feeds are a free service.This document is to be used in conjunction with the documents listed in the “Product Documentation” section.

 Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
 To view a list of Cisco trademarks, go to this URL: www.cisco.com/go/trademarks.
 Third-party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
 (1110R)

 Any Internet Protocol (IP) addresses and phone numbers used in this document are not intended to be actual addresses and phone numbers.
 Any examples, command display output, network topology diagrams, and other figures included in the document are shown for illustrative purposes only.
 Any use of actual IP addresses or phone numbers in illustrative content is unintentional and coincidental.